TheRightGift/NaijaEduPact/README.md

-Here is the complete `README.md` file content for your NaijaEdu-Pact project, including all Markdown formatting.
+Here is the updated `README.md` content.

+The setup instructions and AWS deployment guide have been updated to reflect the new payment gateway variables and server requirements.

 -----